Type: Professional development.

 Prerequisites: Understand the basics of Excel.

-Online options: Microsoft also provides free online training for Excel 2010 (PC) here: http://office.microsoft.com/en-us/excel-help/excel-help-and-how-to-FX101814052.aspx?CTT=97 and Excel 2011 (Mac) here: http://mac2.microsoft.com/help/office/14/en-us/excel/ with videos and courses.
-You can also get free training for Microsoft Office programs for the PC via the Microsoft IT Academy.
-Instructions for setting up an account, logging on to the IT Academy and a class list are available via the Wildcat Connection.
+Online options: Microsoft provides free online training for Excel 2010 (PC) here: http://office.microsoft.com/en-us/excel-help/excel-help-and-how-to-FX101814052.aspx?CTT=97 and Excel 2011 (Mac) here: http://mac2.microsoft.com/help/office/14/en-us/excel/ with videos and courses.
+For Excel 2013, (PC) go to: http://office.microsoft.com/en-us/excel-help/training-courses-for-excel-2013-HA104032083.aspx.
+You can view the new features of Excel 2013 with hands-on examples by opening the program and then clicking on the Take a tour icon in the right-hand pane of the window.
+You can also get free training for Microsoft Office programs for the PC (limited Mac classes) via the Microsoft IT Academy.
+Instructions for setting up an account, logging on to the Microsoft IT Academy and a class list are available via the My CWU Links menu in MyCWU.